entinae/javadocio-maven-plugin/README.md

 ### Goals Overview

-The CodeGen Plugin has two goals.
-The goals are bound to the `validate` phase within the Maven Lifecycle, and can be automatically executed during their respective phases with the use of `<extensions>true</extensions>` in the plugin descriptor.
+The JavaDocIO Plugin supports two goals.

 * `javadoc:javadoc` Generates documentation for the Java code in either an aggregator or non-aggregator project.
 * `javadoc:jar` Bundles the Javadoc documentation for main Java code in an aggregator or non-aggregator aggregator project into a jar.